danielballan/pims2-prototype/README.md

 ```

 **Who uses PIMS?** According to GitHub it is used by 102 other projects, and it
-has 51 works.
+has 51 forks.
 Dask-image uses pims, as a required dependency.
+Many users
+are concentrated in the bio sciences or soft matter physics area.

 **Who maintains PIMS?** PIMS was split out of an image analysis codebase in
 2013.
 Its main contributors are Dan Allan (BNL), Thomas Caswell (BNL), Nathan